Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Creating new source files
 	* Performing one-off conversions among programming languages
 	* Producing lookup tables and other resources that are expensive to compute at runtime
-* Active code generaters are used each time a result is required
+* Active code generators are used each time a result is required
 * Whenever you find yourself trying to get two disparate environments to work together, you should consider using active generators (Eg, taking a schema to produce something, when the schema changes, the produced thing should changed)

 ## Pragmatic Paranoia

 * **You can never write perfect code**
 * Pragmatic programmers program in defenses against their own mistakes
-* Design by contract : Clients and suppliers must agree on rights and responsibilitys
+* Design by contract : Clients and suppliers must agree on rights and responsibilities
-* Dead programs tell no lies : We want to make sure that no damgage is done when working bugs out.
+* Dead programs tell no lies : We want to make sure that no damage is done when working bugs out.
 Check things often and terminate the program if things go bad
 * Assertive programming: Write code that actively verifies your assumptions
 * Exceptions : These cause more harm than good if not done properly

 ## Design By Contract

-* Contracts defines your rights and rsponsibilities, as well as the other parties.
+* Contracts defines your rights and responsibilities, as well as the other parties.
 * Focuses on documenting and agreeing to the rights and responsibilities of software modules to ensure program correctness
 * A program is correct when it does no more and no less than it claims to do.
 * Every function and method must do something before it starts something
 * Each function and method should have:
-	* Preconditions - What must be ture for the routine to be called.
-Routines should never be called if a preocndition is violated.
+	* Preconditions - What must be true for the routine to be called.
+Routines should never be called if a precondition is violated.
 Its the callers responsibility to pass good data
 	* Postconditions - What the routine will do.
 The state after the routine has finished.
 What will terminate the routine
 	* Class invariants - Class that ensures that the condition is always true from the callers perspective.
 The invariable may not hold while the routine is running, but it must hold once it has finished